CLNEulalia/Express-Intro/readme.md

 Additionally, Express is very unopinionated: it doesn't really care how you structure your app, for instance, and doesn't provide any guidance on how to do so.
 That makes it extremely flexible and practical for a lot of different types and sizes of applications; it also means that you have to figure out the structure yourself.
 PayPal uses Express, but built a more opinionated framework (Kraken.js) on top of it to give it's developer more structure.

 At it's core, Express is meant to be a very light abstraction over the native Node HTTP modules as a way of giving developers four key features:

-1. Routing
+- Routing
-2. Subapplications
+- Middleware
-3. Middleware
+- Conveniences
-4. Conveniences
+- Subapplications

 ## We Do: Hello World with Express
 > 15 minutes / 0:40